gdiaz384/py3stringReplace/README.md

 - Python standard library's [license](//docs.python.org/3/license.html).
 - chardet library's license is [LGPL v2+](https://pypi.org/project/chardet/).
 - pyinstaller's [license](//pyinstaller.org/en/stable/license.html).
-- For the .py files in this project, pick your license: Public Domain, GPL (any), or BSD (any), or MIT/Apache.
+- For the .py files in this project, pick your license: GPL (any), or BSD (any), or MIT/Apache.
 - If compiled with pyinstaller and then also distributed outside of your organization, then the executable file(s) is/are subject to Python's license, and the chardet library is subject to LGPL.